andrewoid/evolution-java/the_rules.md

 4. Do not repeat yourself.
 5. Do not repeat yourself.
 6. Do not read from a file multiple times.
 Read from the file once and save the data.
+7. Do not use += when doing String concatenation.
+Use StringBuilder instead.